bhunnid/IDS/README.md

-Check instructions for further info on running the IDS
+Check INSTRUCTIONS.md for further info on running the IDS on your KALI